munenendereba/js-algorithms/README.md

-# Bubble Sort in JavaScript
+# Some JavaScript Algorithms

 ## Problem

-Implement a function that sorts an array of numbers using the "bubble sort" algorithm.
+Implement Sorting, Memoization, and Dynamic Programming algorithms in JavaScript.

 ## Running

-Run using the following command: `node .\bubblesort.js`
+Run using the following command: `node .\[filename].js`

 ## Authors